Marc Bloch: Personal life

 Bloch's brother Louis became a doctor, and eventually the head of the diphtheria section of the Hôpital des Enfants-Malades.
 Louis died prematurely in 1922.
 Their father died in March the following year.
 Following these deaths, Bloch took on responsibility for his aging mother as well as his brother's widow and children.
 Eugen Weber has suggested that Bloch was probably a monomaniac who, in Bloch's own words, "abhorred falsehood".
-He also abhorred, as a result of both the Franco-Prussian war and more recently the First World War, German nationalism.
+He also abhorred, as a result of both the Franco-Prussian War and World War I, German nationalism.
 This extended to that country's culture and scholarship, and is probably the reason he never debated with German historians.
 Indeed, in Bloch's later career, he rarely mentioned even those German historians with whom he must, professionally, have felt an affinity, such as Karl Lamprecht.
 Lyon says Lamprecht had denounced what he saw as the German obsession with political history and had focused on art and comparative history, thus "infuriat[ing] the Rankianer".
 Bloch once commented, on English historians, that "en Angleterre, rien qu'en Angleterre" ("in England, only England").
 He was not, though, particularly critical of English historiography, and respected the long tradition of rural history in that country as well as more materially the government funding that went into historical research there.